flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-3/index.md

 cards:
   - order: 0
     body: >-
-      > ‘Together their voices will ring out into perpetuity…”
+      > "Together their voices will ring out into perpetuity…”

       Stephen Clark, Somerset County, PA parks superintendent, on the Tower of Voices memorial dedicated to 9/11 victims nearly 17 years after the